 This letter, written some time ago, is becoming increasingly relevant for organizations that wish to stay in business:

 By now you have been convinced that digital transformation is your answer to survival.
 You understand the new world of IT we are living in, and the forces at play that have changed the playing field and most of the game rules.
-One of those new rules is that you need to build an anti-fragile organization that focuses around continuous innovation, adaptability, speed, quality and customer delight.
+One of those new rules is that you need to build an anti-fragile organization that focuses on continuous innovation, adaptability, speed, quality, and customer delight.
 A rule that will not change is that your people are your best chance of creating such an organization.
 But are they fit for the future?

 The war for talent that is currently fought far beyond Silicon Valley illustrates that only with the right minds on board, you have a chance for turning your ship.
 But hiring alone is not enough.
-Autonomy, mastery and purpose are key ingredients for creating the right culture needed for building high-performance organizations.
-Next, to become high-performant, your people need to be self-organized, work in multi-disciplinary teams, take ownership on quality and customer-centric action, and continuously invest in knowledge and skills needed to run digital enterprises.
+Autonomy, mastery, and purpose are key ingredients for creating the right culture needed for building high-performance organizations.
+Next, to become high-performant, your people need to be self-organized, work in multi-disciplinary teams, take ownership of quality and customer-centric action, and continuously invest in knowledge and skills needed to run digital enterprises.

 The popularity of the Instruqt learning platform is just one example of a trend that is irreversible: only the organizations that solve the HR and talent management challenges will win.
 Focussing on technology would be a grave mistake.
 Organizations do not run on technology, but on people, and their skills.
 Despite AI and robotization trends that are around the corner, this is not going to change anytime soon.

 We help organizations accelerate the adoption of new tools and technologies for employees, partners, and customers.